Emotional abuse is the poor relation. Hypnotherapy could help to put it right

 Hypnotherapy could help you to put the past and your own self into a different perspective.
 Don’t feel as though you simply need to put up with the consequences of emotional abuse.

 A great deal of literature has been written on sexual and physical abuse.
-Teachers, doctors and social workers are all trained in how to spot signs of these things and to report them to the proper authorities.
+Teachers, doctors and social workers are all trained in how to spot signs of these forms of abuse and to report them to the proper authorities.
+Professionals are now increasingly well-trained in such things.

 Emotional abuse and neglect, however, is less often noticed.
 It is, in fact, hardly even appreciated as being abuse.
 People are more likely to shrug it off with a ‘that’s how things were back then’ or something similar.
 My clients will do the same thing.
 They simply tell themselves that they ‘should be over it by now’ in a way which would seem positively callous if they were talking of somebody else who had been abused sexually.